-A deck contains 50 cards, each with two words.
+A deck contains 50 cards, each with two words (so: 100 words created by you).
 The words are divided between the senses, movement, objects, and abstract concepts.

 The idea / writing exercise / divination tool originated with the American poet and playwright Michael McClure, who called them 'word sculptures'.
 Here's a one hour 1976 lecture to his students on the exercise.
 Paul Nelson has a shortened write-up of the exercise as well as a photocopied book of McClure's speech, and this site has an example of how the exercise might be used for teaching.

-This site is a free tool for creating your own Personal Universal Deck.
-By the end you will have a deck which you can print, or return here for a divination.
+This site is a free tool for creating your own Personal Universal Deck, which allows you to:

 * Note: Making a deck by hand can be a tactile experience; not being in front of a computer is a worthwhile consideration.
 Still, I like building tools, and think this is a fine alternative.